Russ Nixon: American League catcher

 Nixon was born in Cleves, Ohio, near Cincinnati.
 He graduated from Western Hills High School in Cincinnati, and also attended the University of Cincinnati.
+At Game One of the 1952 World Series, he was given the honor of throwing out the ceremonial first pitch.

 Nixon and his twin brother, Roy, an infielder, each signed with the Cleveland Indians in 1953.
 Although Roy never played Major League Baseball, retiring after five minor league seasons, Russ Nixon fashioned a 12-year MLB career with the Indians (1957–60), Boston Red Sox (1960–65; 1968) and Minnesota Twins (1966–67).
 In his best season, 1958, Nixon caught 101 games for Cleveland and batted .301.

 Overall, he appeared in 906 games through all or parts of 12 seasons, and batted .268.
 His 670 hits included 115 doubles, 19 triples and 27 home runs.
 He holds the record for most games played without ever stealing a base.

 In addition, Nixon was actually traded twice to the Red Sox in 1960.
 Cleveland initially dealt him to Boston on March 16 for catcher Sammy White and first baseman Jim Marshall.
 White chose to retire and the trade was cancelled but not before Nixon played five exhibition games for the Red Sox.
 Nixon returned to the Indians and started the regular season with them, appearing in 25 games, 21 as the starting catcher; then, almost three months after the original swap, on June 13, he was traded to the Red Sox a second time, with outfielder Carroll Hardy for Canadian-born pitcher Ted Bowsfield and outfielder Marty Keough.

 Nixon remained with the Red Sox' organization through 1965 as a platoon catcher, although he spent part of 1965 with Triple-A Toronto.
 At the close of spring training in 1966, Boston packaged him and second baseman Chuck Schilling in a trade with the Minnesota Twins for left-handed pitcher Dick Stigman.
 Nixon spent two years as the Twins' second-string catcher, then was released in April 1968 and returned to the Red Sox' organization.
 Beginning the year at Double-A Pittsfield, he was recalled in July and in his first at bat, he hit a three-run, pinch-hit double, providing the winning margin in a 6–5 victory over the Twins.

 But Nixon hit only .153 in his final Boston tour and was outrighted to their Triple-A Louisville affiliate.
 The Chicago White Sox then selected him in the Rule 5 draft that December.
 Nixon went to spring training in 1969 with the White Sox, but was given his unconditional release a week before the regular season began.

 Nixon reached base 863 times in his career without ever stealing a base, a Major League record.